-"The agencies act like the money they're giving you is theirs, or whatever the case.
-[There's] a lot of that going on."
+"The agencies act like the money they're giving you is theirs, even when it's from the government.
+Someone asked me, the food given didn't even cover one night's meal."

 'Are you going to a food pantry?'
-I waited for two hours, and happened as I was in there with my daughter that I didn't protocol.
-You go step by step, but resources aren't available locally."
+I waited for two hours, and